DexterInd/GoPiGo3/Projects/Pixy2LaneTracker/README.md

 1. A window showing you exactly what the robot sees as a collection of white vectors.
 Generally, the robot only has to see the 2 lines of the lane.

 1. Another window showing a warped image of what the robot sees as if a bird is watching over the robot from up top.
 When the Pixy2 is **properly tilted**, the lane will appear as 2 straight parallel lines.
-Use this as a feedback to calibrate the tilt of the Pixy2.
+Use this as feedback to calibrate the tilt of the Pixy2.
 This can be observed in *figure 4*.

 ![Imgur](https://i.imgur.com/brGRa95.gif)

 *Figure 4 - Seeing what the robot sees*

 ## Track Properties